skrub-data/skrub/doc/install.rst

 '''''''''''''''''''''''''

 Now, setup a development environment.
-Below is two options for setting up a virtual environment:
+You can set up a virtual environment with Conda, or with python's `venv`:

 - With `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`__: